 They do light Libratia's nightside: at their closest they're small silver disks, a tenth and a fifteenth the width of our moon.

-Claire has a huge moon, Vitria, orbiting just 35,000 km out.
-Claire and Vitria orbit a common center of gravity between them, though much closer to Claire; it'd be fairer to call them twin planets, not planet and moon.
+VITRIA, Claire's huge moon, orbits just 35,000 km out.
+Well, actually, Claire and Vitria orbit a common center of gravity between them, though much closer to Claire; it'd be fairer to call them twin planets, not planet and moon.
 How huge is huge?
 Vitria's bigger than Luna, nearly as big as Titan--well over half the diameter of Claire, and over one-fifth the mass!
 Big enough to hold onto a Martian atmosphere and have similar ice-covered seas--though the ice is much thicker.
 Vitria's cold.

 Vitria and Claire are of course mutually tidelocked.
 Both have a day around half an Earth week long (exactly one-eighth the Clairean year).
 In deep time, this may change; as solar tides eventually slow Claire's spin, they'll also coax Vitria to spiral out as Luna did--the synchrony may break and the sun may even peel Vitria away.
 Olympia's a red dwarf, with 100 billion years to work on it.
 But for now--"now" as in the next few billion years--the tidal tug-of-war between Vitria and Olympia heats Claire's core so it's more tectonically active than Earth.
 This may be why Claire has a respectable atmosphere for a small world.
 That air has consequences: though cold, it's an insulator and greenhouser; Claire's sea-ice is in many places thin enough so light reaches the underside, allowing photosynthesis.
 So Claire's seas are more like Earth's polar ice than the dark Europan seas of Vitria, or Libratia's nightside.
 Large, complex sea life may thrive on Claire--coral reefs and kelp forests!
 It's the system's biggest fishbowl.